Accelerating Flow with DevSecOps and the Software Factory

 - Shorter cycle times reduce WIP and therefore increase flow.

-- Reducing or eliminating undone work phases increase flexibility to release more often and allows faster response to requirement changes.
+- Reducing or eliminating undone work phases increases flexibility to release more often and allows faster response to requirement changes.

 Prominent examples of undone work are: